mmilanovic4/minimalizr/README.md

 # Overview

 Lightweight CSS framework built with Sass for easier configuration of grid, colors and media queries.
-It's purely CSS, no JavaScript - you just need to include one .css file in your project to use it.
+It's purely CSS, no JavaScript - you just need to include one CSS file in your project to use it.

 ## Requirements